...

 UI / UX • CSS/JS • React • WordPress

-In simple terms, I'm a website coder with a strong foundation in CSS/JavaScript, WordPress, and React.
+In simple terms, I'm a web developer with a strong foundation in CSS/JavaScript, WordPress, and React.
 Since 2017, I've customized websites, improved mobile UI/UX, supported customer service tools, and contributed to AI data projects.
 I now teach coding to kids and consult on web development, specializing in solving tricky issues with code.
 Fixing bugs one semicolon at a time;

 About